fabieu/ACCreplay/README.md

 ![Setup](./docs/setup.jpg)

-The programm will check if your entered race length is valid and longer than your auto replay save interval.
+The program will check if your entered race length is valid and longer than your auto replay save interval.

 **Important!:** The initial timer for saving your replay will start when you first enter ACC.

 ---

 ACCreplay will be visible in the taskbar.
-You can also close the programm by right-clicking the icon and choose _Exit_
+You can also close the program by right-clicking the icon and choose _Exit_

 ![Settings](./docs/taskbar.jpg)